inUtil-info/whin2-contrib/README.md

 ```

 ### Location message:
-If you want to send a Location, the msg.payload schema expected is a JSON object:
+If you want to send a Location, the **msg.payload** schema expected is a `JSON` object that must contain `location`, `location.degreesLatitude` and `location.degreesLongitude` properties, for example:

 ```json
 {